openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     :alt: Revisions menu dropdown.
     :align: center

 Finally, we will save the mosaic itself.
-This is called ‘retrieving' the mosaic.
+This is called "retrieving" the mosaic.
 This step is necessary to perform analysis on the imagery.

-To download this imagery mosaic to your SEPAL account, click the :code:`Retrieve` button.
+To download this imagery mosaic to your SEPAL account, select the :code:`Retrieve` button.

 .. figure:: ../_images/workflows/area_estimation/retrieve.png
-    :alt: The retrieve button.
+    :alt: The Retrieve button.
     :align: center

 .. figure:: ../_images/workflows/area_estimation/retrieve_menu.png
-    :alt: The retrieve menu
+    :alt: The Retrieve menu.
     :align: center

 A window will appear with the following options: